AdrianAntico/AutoQuant/README.md

   * TSLM: Time Series Linear Model - builds a linear model with trend and season components extracted from the data

 For each of the models tested internally, several aspects should be noted:
-A) Optimal Box-Cox transformations were used in every run where data was strictly positive.
+* Optimal Box-Cox transformations were used in every run where data was strictly positive.
 The optimal transformation could also be "no transformation".
-B) Four different treatments are tested for each model: user-specified time frequency + no historical series smoothing & imputation model-based time frequency + no historical smoothing and imputation user-specified time frequency + historical series smoothing & imputation model-based time frequency + historical smoothing & imputation
+* Four different treatments are tested for each model:
+  * user-specified time frequency + no historical series smoothing & imputation
+  * model-based time frequency + no historical smoothing and imputation
+  * user-specified time frequency + historical series smoothing & imputation
+  * model-based time frequency + historical smoothing & imputation

 C) For the ARIMA, ARFIMA, and TBATS, up to 25 lags and moving averages along with up to 1 seasonal lags and seasonal moving averages are used (determined via stepwise)
 D) For the Double Seasonal Holt-Winters model, alpha, beta, gamma, omega, and phi are determined using least-squares and the forecasts are adjusted using an AR(1) model for the errors